Ed's AV Handbook.com

 LED back lighting does not produce accurate white light.
 It leans toward the color blue.
 That distorts LED back lit LCD red and green light.
 Quantum dot film placed between the LED lighting and the LCD layer fixes the problem.

 Quantum dots are nanocrystals that illuminate when 'struck' with LED light.
-Q-Dots of different size produce different colored wavelenghts.
+Q-Dots of different size produce different colored wavelengths.
 A mix of red, green, blue Q-Dots are used to produce more accurate white back light.
 The corrected white back lighting produces more accurate color.
-Some refer to this as color by blue: the blue is the LED.

 Note Of Caution